2025 Oahu Guide: Experience Oahu Like A Local

 Wa’ahila Ridge

-beautiful park leading to a challenging and rewarding hike. this is one of the few places with the tall evergreens, so you’ll probably see a million families here at Christmas time! ;)
+A beautiful park leading to a challenging and rewarding hike. this is one of the few places with the tall evergreen trees, so you’ll probably see a million families here at Christmas time lol

 Tantalus

-one of my favourite views! it’s even better because no hiking necessary. bring a picnic and settle down to watch the sunset.
+This is one of my favourite views!
+It’s even better because no hiking necessary.
+Bring a picnic and settle down to watch the sunset.

 The Holokai